saschaende/typo3-users/README.md

 * 0.4.0 Logout
 * 0.4.0 Forgot password
 * 0.4.0 Register
-* 0.5.0 Banlist for domains/hosts (spamschlucker ...)
+* 0.5.0 Banlist for not allowed domains/hosts (spamschlucker ...)
+* 0.5.0 Admin tool for import of newest spam host list

 ## In development